microsoft/pai/docs/upgrade/upgrade_to_v0.18.0.md

 Before deployment, you should install NVIDIA driver by yourself for every GPU node.

-To determin which version of driver should be installed, check out the [NVIDIA site](https://www.nvidia.com/Download/index.aspx) to verify the newest driver version of your GPU card first.
+To determine which version of driver should be installed, check out the [NVIDIA site](https://www.nvidia.com/Download/index.aspx) to verify the newest driver version of your GPU card first.
 Then, check out [this table](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver) to see the CUDA requirement of driver version.

 Please note that, some docker images with new CUDA version cannot be used on machine with old driver.
 As for now, we recommend to install the NVIDIA driver 418 as it supports CUDA 9.0 \~ CUDA 10.1, which is used by most deep learning frameworks.